 Depending on your business model/industry, most brands start selling in and around their local markets.
 Growth tends to plateau when distribution channels are limited, retail is limited, and in particular, when the customer demographic has either not been defined, or the true brand impact is unclear.

-For businesses that are more internet based, it can be easier to reach a broader audience.
+For businesses that are more digitally focused, it can be easier to reach a broader audience.
 The challenge with a broader audience means heavier competition, changing platforms, and overall noise.
 Ultimately it can be difficult to attract an audience that will convert and come back again.